 The bank recognises deferred tax assets only to the extent that it is probable that taxable profits will be available against which the tax-reducing effects can be utilised.
-The profit projection is based on the latest business planning as of December 2023 approved by the Supervisory Board of the bank and therefore reflects management's view of future business prospects.
+The profit projection is based on the latest business planning as of December 2024 approved by the Supervisory Board of the bank and therefore reflects management's view of future business prospects.
 The tax planning period of the bank is five years.
 For details on the recognised amounts see notes 13 and 20.

-Extension and termination options and critical judgements in determining the lease term In determining the lease term, management considers all facts and circumstances that create an economic incentive to exercise an extension option, or not exercise a termination option.
+Extension and termination options and critical judgements in determining the lease term c Use of assumptions and estimates (continued)

+In determining the lease term, management considers all facts and circumstances that create an economic incentive to exercise an extension option, or not exercise a termination option.
 Extension options (or periods after termination options) are only included in the lease term if the lease is reasonably certain to be extended (or not terminated).